s-a/scream-js/README.md

 =======
 - optional usage of imports in CSS files.
 - minify CSS output in non test mode.
-- watch virtual image directory and images for changes.
+- partial rebuild.
-Currently it is necessary to restart the server after changes of VID module file or containing images.
-This will change in soon.
+Currently Scream.js rebuilds all components if the VID module changes.
+This will change soon.

 Licenses